rafaelmaeuer/Analogy/readme.md

 ### Platform

-This version is build to run on a Raspberry Pi, therefore a conversion from SWF to JS (Google Swiffy) was necessary due to performance issues.
-<br>The original version (using flash) might be available later.
+This version is built to run on a Raspberry Pi, therefore a conversion from SWF to JS (Google Swiffy) was necessary due to performance issues.
+The original version (using flash) might be available later.

 ### Progress

 ToDo:

-- [ ] Fix centering layout for 100%
 - [ ] Option to invert colors

 Done:

+- [x] Fix centering layout for 100%
 - [x] Port SWF to JS using Google Swiffy
 - [x] Optimize animations (easeOutBack instead of easeOutElastic)
 - [x] Center Jesson Yip Logo